pupilfirst/pupilfirst/README.md

 There's an article in the wiki discussing [how to deploy Pupilfirst to Heroku](https://github.com/pupilfirst/pupilfirst/wiki/Deploying-to-Heroku).
 Even if you're not using Heroku, we highly recommend going through the instructions before getting started.

+Have doubts?
+Talk to our development team on [our Discord server](https://discord.gg/Sh67Tca).

 The rest of this README file discusses how to set up this repository for development.

 ## Setup for development